She drank crystal water,

 One day a farmer came by with tools in tow,

-Without hesitation she took his tools and and with his chains burdened his cart,
+Without hesitation she took his tools and with his chains burdened his cart,

-filled it with waters and grasses and She would tow and tow from town to town,
+they filled it to the brim with her waters and grasses and he would tow and tow from town to town,

-and more could love these bittersweet crystal waters,
+never before could so many love these bittersweet crystal waters,

 Lusting for more the farmer planted more of these grasses with fertilizer and insecticide, and fungicide